katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/browser-based-recorder-videos.md

  > * An active Katalon Studio Enterprise license.
  > * Katalon Studio version 7.8 onwards.

-You can use browser-based recording to:
+You can use browser-based recording feature to:

 * **Record video of browser window only** (even if it's hidden behind another window).
  * **Record video of Headless browser**.